School of Record for American College of the Mediterranean Aix-en-Provence

 School of Record Articulation: 2000 Level English

 This course will explore the rise and the establishment of the urban setting as the nexus of contemporary European culture and civilization.
 We will focus primarily on the late nineteenth-century up to the contemporary setting, more specifically on Rome, Paris, Prague and London.
-Other cities will be taken into account but only in complement to these four central urban settings.
+Other cities will be considered but only in complement to these four central urban settings.
 The main genres will be the novel and cinema but will not exclude poetry, music or painting.

 MSM/ARH 391 Museums Today: Mission and Challenges 3 Credits